phalcon/documentation/docs/routing.md

 The `add()` method receives a pattern that can optionally have predefined placeholders and regular expression modifiers.
 All the routing patterns must start with a forward slash character (`/`).
 The regular expression syntax used is the same as the [PCRE regular expressions][pcre].

+!!! info "NOTE"

-> **NOTE**: It is not necessary to add regular expression delimiters.
+    It is not necessary to add regular expression delimiters.
 All route patterns are case-insensitive.
-{: .alert .alert-info }

 The second parameter defines how the matched parts should bind to the controller/action/parameters.
 Matching parts are placeholders or subpatterns delimited by parentheses (round brackets).
 In the example given above, the first subpattern matched (`:controller`) is the controller part of the route, the second the action (`:action`) and after that any parameters passed (`:params`).